Azure/azure-osconfig/docs/modules.md

 1. List the component(s) for the module.
 A module should have only one or two components.
 1. For each component, list the readable and writeable object(s) contained within this component.
 1. For each object, list the setting(s) contained within this object.
+1. For each object, answer if this is an array object (where all settings repeat a variable number of times as items into an array) or not.
 1. Describe each setting with answers to the following questions:
     1. What is the setting name?
 The name of the setting, in CamelCase.
     1. What is the access: desired or reported for the seting?